ConceptYard/code_project/README.md

 ### Running the application

-To locally run the app, execute:
+To locally run the app, which will be accessible at http://localhost:3000, execute:

 ```
-$ rspec
-or
-$ foreman bundle exec bin/rake spec
+$ foreman bundle exec bin/rails s
 ```